input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ## State Tracking for delegation

-It is not sufficient for certificates to be posted to the blockchain: since nodes will need to validate signatures on new blocks in a timely manner, they need ready access on all valid certificates without resorting to the blockchain itself.
-Distributing rewards (\ref{sharing-rewards}) requires further additional state.
+It is not sufficient for certificates to be posted to the blockchain.
+Nodes need ready access to certain parts of previously posted information as part of the protocol execution or ledger validation.
+For example since nodes need to validate signatures on new blocks in a timely manner they need ready access to information about the registered stake pools (including lightweight certificate validity).

+One of the design goals is to avoid having to look up old entries on the blockchain, since we want to allow implementations that forget old blocks.
+Instead we want a 'foldl' design where nodes keep track -- as local state -- of all the information they will later need.

-Nodes will have to maintain the following local databases as they process blocks:
+The following sections describe the local state that nodes must maintain as they process transactions in blocks.

+### Stake Keys

+The set of active stake keys must be tracked.
+This contains the verification key $vks$ from each stake key registration certificate.
+The set is uniquely indexed by the key hash $\mathcal{H}(vks)$.
+It is also uniquely indexed by the location on the blockchain of the key registration certificate, using the same location type as pointer addresses.

+This set is updated when keys are registered and de-registered.
+This state is consulted when validating and applying transactions that withdraw from stake accounts, to retrieve the stake key for a stake account address.
+It is also

+### Stake Accounts

+For each stake key there is an associated stake account.
+The lifetime of these accounts follows exactly their associated registered stake key.

+The stake accounts are a mapping from a stake key account address to their current balance.
+This address is the unique index for the mapping.
+The stake key account address is a function of the associated  key hash
+$\mathcal{H}(vks)$.

+The accounts are updated in bulk following the end of an epoch.
+They are consulted and updated when validating and applying transactions that withdraw from stake accounts.

 ### Stake Pools